The Bankrate promise

-By 2040, Morgan Stanley estimates the potential revenue from the global space industry could surpass $1 trillion, from $350 billion today, an increase of 186 percent.
+By 2040, Morgan Stanley estimates the potential revenue from the global space industry could surpass $1 trillion, from $350 billion in 2020, an increase of 186 percent.
 In addition, possible breakthroughs in aerospace and defense, satellite-broadband internet, telecom, and high-speed cargo delivery may propel the industry to new highs.

 We’ve put together this handy beginner’s guide to help you better understand the investment potential, along with some popular trends in this fast-evolving industry.

 Over the past decade, technological advancements and manufacturing innovations have redefined what was previously only thought of as fiction.
 From artificial intelligence (AI) to driverless cars, the tech industry is on the cusp of a massive evolution.
 And it’s no different for the space industry.

 Since humans first set foot on the moon in 1969, space-launch costs for satellites, rockets, and other space artifacts, have become more affordable.
 Plus, with a combination of private and public funding and increased competition, the cost of reaching space has continued to decrease.